 In June of 2014, Ed completed 35 years as a Rotarian.
 In 2011, the 14 area Rotary Clubs of the surrounding Pensacola community bestowed Ed with the prestigious Ethics in Business Award, one of only two given annually in recognition of the recipient demonstrating integrity in his or her professional life and giving of service to the community.

 His years in both the public and private sectors enable him to suggest ways to bridge the gap of financings that qualify for tax exempt debt issuance, but may also necessitate conventional sources of other funding.
 Ed has no stereotypical structure for financings he reviews.

 Denis McKinnon has lived in Pensacola for 21 years.
 He graduated from the Florida Sate University in 2016 with a Finance Degree.
 While at FSU, Mr. McKinnon was an active member of the campus community serving in various capacities for school organizations.
 After college, he began working for the Capital Trust Agency as a financial analyst.
-Mr. McKinnon is currently enrolled in the University of West Florida's Master of Business Administration program.
+Mr. McKinnon graduated from the University of West Florida in 2018 with a Masters of Business Administration.

 Mr. McKinnon and his wife have taken an active role at their church where they volunteer as the Student Coordinators for middle and high school students in Pensacola.
 Additionally, Mr. McKinnon teaches Sunday School at their church each Sunday.